Skip to content

 Restoring Database#

-Some of the migrations create a backup of the database before doing the mutation steps, like adding new recipes.
-If you rather don't want to have the new recipes, you can overwrite the local Cocktail_database.db with the Cocktail_database_backup.db file.
+The migrations create a backup of the database before doing the modifying steps.
+If you'd rather not have the new recipes, you can overwrite the local Cocktail_database.db with the Cocktail_database_backup.db file.

 cp Cocktail_database_backup-{your-date-string}.db Cocktail_database.db

-This will restore the state of the backup previous this migration step.
-Please take a look into the production_log file, if a backup was created.
-Otherwise, you may up ending using an older one.
-A backup is usually only done in migration steps which are optional, like adding new recipes.
+This will restore the state of the backup prior to this migration step.
+Please take a look at the production_log file, if a backup was created.
+Otherwise, you may end up using an older one.

 Using a High Resolution Screen#

-The UI of the program is somewhat dynamic, but Qt got it's limitations.
+The UI of the program is somewhat dynamic, but Qt has its limitations.
 To ensure that the UI looks nice like in the screenshots, a resolution not higher than ~1200px on the long side (width) is recommended.
-If you happen to use a high res screen, there is a easy fix, tough.
-For example, when using a screen with a 2560x1600 resolution, I would recommend divide the value by x (for example x=2).
-In the CocktailBerry config set width to 2560/2 = 1280 and height to 1600/2 = 800.
+If you happen to use a high-resolution screen, there is an easy fix, though.
+For example, when using a screen with a 2560x1600 resolution, I would recommend dividing the value by x (for example x=2).
+In the CocktailBerry config, set width to 2560/2 = 1280 and height to 1600/2 = 800.
 In case you used the provided setup, just change the first line in the ~/launcher.sh file export QT_SCALE_FACTOR=1 from 1 to x (2 in the example case).
 This will use the lower dimensions for the application but scale it up by the factor of two so it occupies the whole screen.
-Decimal numbers for x do also work, just try not to get decimals for width / height.
-If you use your own startup script or similar, just add the export line with an according value to it, or set the environment variable in any other desired way.
+Decimal numbers for x also work, just try not to get decimals for width / height.
+If you use your own startup script or similar, just add the export line with a corresponding value to it, or set the environment variable in any other desired way.

 Touchscreen Calibration#